-According to research, people’s personality changes throughout the lifespan.
+According to research, people’s personality changes throughout their lifespan.
 Some personality tests like the MBTI give different results within a month but others like the “Big-Five” personality test are relatively stable.
 Yet, we see changes in personality across the lifespan, particularly when we are young and old with some stability during the middle years.
-One study on 132,515 adults (21 to 60 years of age) found that people’s agreeableness and conscientiousness increase as we move from young adulthood to middle adulthood.
-Agreeableness is the personality trait that describes our tendency friendly, socially warm, optimistic, and cooperative.
+One study on 132,515 adults (21 to 60 years of age) found that people’s agreeableness and conscientiousness increase as they move from young adulthood to middle adulthood.
+Agreeableness is the personality trait that describes our tendency to be friendly, socially warm, optimistic, and cooperative.
 Conscientiousness is the trait that describes our tendency to be disciplined, meticulous, and mindful.
 The neuroticism trait, which is a proneness to negative emotions, typically declines in women as they age, but remains stable in men.
 One reason for changes in personality is how societal demands and our roles, needs, and goals change.
 Basically, our personality changes through the lifespan because all 3 levels of our identity go through varying changes.

 Writing a bio helps to define changes in identity and know yourself better

 Write a bio about yourself.
 You don’t need to use it on social media or dating profiles but writing a bio by itself can help us articulate our identity.
 Follow these steps to define your identity.